February 1998 Afghanistan earthquake

-The February 1998 Afghanistan earthquake occurred at 19:03 local time near the Afghanistan-Tajikistan border.
+An earthquake occurred on 4 February 1998 at 19:03 local time near the Afghanistan-Tajikistan border.
 The strike-slip shock had a moment magnitude of 5.9 and a maximum Mercalli intensity of VIII (Severe).
 With several thousand dead and hundreds injured, the event's effects were considered extreme by the National Geophysical Data Center.
 It was felt at Tashkent and Dushanbe, and aftershocks continued for the next seven days.

 Cause

 Afghanistan is situated on a major plate boundary.
 The location of the country is on the boundary where two tectonic plates, the Iranian plate and the Eurasian plate, meet.
 To the south of Afghanistan, the Indian plate moves northwards and to the north the Eurasian plate moves south-eastwards.
 The collision resulting from the movement of the plates has been under way for 50 million years.
 Due to this, Afghanistan is vulnerable to earthquakes.
 Both the Iranian plate and the Eurasian plate consist of continental crust, which can neither sink nor be destroyed.
 As a result, the rocks between the two plates are forced upwards to form mountains.
 The constant movement of the Iranian plate results in an increase in pressure.
 The earthquake on February 4, 1998, was caused by this increase in pressure.